 Consider the time it takes to apply and pay for these loans.
-Most payday loans only last for 2 weeks and then they’re paid off.
+Most payday loans only last for 2 to 4 weeks and then they’re paid off.

 Looking into a person’s credit history won’t matter because the lender isn’t depending on monthly interest payments to earn a profit.
 Since it’s a short loan and the borrower is, supposedly, going to pay everything in one go, the lender has to determine if the client can indeed make the payment on time.

 It’s only a few days or weeks and the only means of securing money that fast is if the borrower has a regular source of income.

 Keep in mind that this doesn’t negate credit checks entirely.
 Some lenders will still run a soft check to get a better look at your financial standing.

 Contact information is also required.
 This ensures the lender that they can get their money back if the post-dated check bounces or if the borrower doesn’t pay online on time.

 Keep in mind that most payday lenders don’t require any form of collateral.
 Some do, however, and these can range from your credit card, to your phone, or even your car title.